 The Pew Charitable Trusts works alongside the National Parks Conservation Association, the National Trust for Historic Preservation, and other national and local groups to ensure that our national park resources are maintained and protected for future generations to enjoy.
 This case study was updated on Dec.
-13, 2017, to correct the number of visitors.
+13, 2017, to correct the number of visitors and on June 16, 2021 with a new photo.
 For further information, please visit: pewtrusts.org/nationalparks